 - No foreign transaction fees

-- No annual fee the first 12 months
+- $59 annual fee waived for the first 12 months

 You can redeem the miles to cover almost any travel-related purchase, including: